meltano/meltano/docs/src/docs/installation.md

 To get the latest version of Meltano, pull the `latest` tag.
 Images for specific versions of Meltano are tagged `v<X.Y.Z>`, e.g. `v1.55.0`.

-By default, these images come with the oldest version of Python supported by Meltano, currently 3.6.
+By default, these images come with the oldest version of Python supported by Meltano, currently Python 3.6.
-If you'd like to use Python 3.7 or 3.8 instead, add a `-python<X.Y>` suffix to the image tag, e.g. `latest-python3.8` and `v1.54.0-python3.7`.
+If you'd like to use a newer version of Python instead, add a `-python<X.Y>` suffix to the image tag, e.g. `latest-python3.8` and `v1.54.0-python3.7`.

 ```bash
 # download or update to the latest version